 “Business Day” means any day of the week exclusive of Saturday, Sunday, and federal bank holidays, any of the latter being referred to as a “Non-Business Day”.

+"Central Clock Time" means Central Standard Time except for that period when daylight savings in effect.
+During this period, Central Clock Time shall mean Central Daylight Time.

-"Day" means a period of twenty-four (24) consecutive hours beginning at 7:01 A. M. Mountain (Daylight or Standard, as applicable) Time on one calendar day and ending at 7:01 A. M. Mountain Time the next calendar day .
+"Day" means a period of twenty-four (24) consecutive hours beginning at 9:00 A. M. Central Clock Time on each calendar day and ending at 9:00 A.M.
+Central Clock Time on the next succeeding calendar day.

 “Delivery” shall have the meaning specified in Article 3 (Receipt Points and Delivery Points) of the Agreement